osilander/203.311/Week9/Week9.md

 - combination 2: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Rhodobacter__`_
 - combination 3: file _`500k_Cutoff1.txt`_ and taxonomic classification _`__Methanomicrobiales__`_

 As with the code above, you are required to trim out the constant part of the taxonomic name to reduce the length of classification name.
-Please use the exact search term above, otherwise you will get far more data and your plot will look very complex.
+Please use the exact search term above, otherwise you will get far longer taxomony names and your plot will look very complex.

 #### Part B